apmckinlay/insidesuneido/index.md

 ### Getters

-If code reads a member that does not exist, Suneido will look for a "getter" i.e. a method that will provide the value, either Get_(name) or get_name or Get_Name
+If code reads a member that does not exist, Suneido will look for a "getter" i.e. a method that will provide the value, either Getter_(name) or getter_name or Getter_Name

-Private getters e.g. get_foo() are privatized to Get_MyClass_foo
+Private getters e.g. getter_foo() are privatized to Getter_MyClass_foo

-In retrospect, this was a poor naming choice because get_name and Get_Name are quite common names and get used without intending to be getters.
-A better choice might have been getter_name and Getter_Name.
-Unfortunately, this is difficult to change since it is hard to tell which methods are intended to be getters and which just happened to be named that way.

-Note: get_Name and Get_name are invalid which is also not ideal.

-Ideally, only class member definitions would handle getters specially (i.e. converting get_foo to Get_MyClass_foo).
-However, currently the same conversion is done to references.
-This is necessary because we have many get_ methods called as regular (non-getter) methods
+Note: Previously, getters were written as Get_ and get_ but this is a common name and was often used for regular methods, making it hard to know whether a method was intended to be a getter or not.

 # Windows Interface